scds/intro-regex/lessons/lesson3.md

 ## Key Points / Summary

-- Remind the student about what they just learned.
-- You can also note down any key information to keep in mind.
+- Alternation can be used to specify various patterns.
+- Groups allow for the creation of more complicated search queries.
+- You can use capture groups in some programs to extract information from search matches.